Additional Voluntary Contributions (AVCs)

 Normal Pension Age is linked to your State Pension Age for benefits built up from 1 April 2014, with a minimum of age 65.
 It is the age at which you can take the pension you have built up in full.
 If you choose to take your pension before your Normal Pension Age it will normally be reduced, as it's being paid earlier.
 If you take it later than your Normal Pension Age, it's increased because it's being paid later.

-You can use the Government’s State Pension Age calculator to find out your State Pension Age.
+You can use the Government’s State Pension Age tool to check your State Pension Age.

 Your State Pension Age may change in the future.
 If it does, this would also change your Normal Pension Age in the LGPS for benefits built up from 1 April 2014.
 Once your LGPS pension is being paid to you, any subsequent change in your State Pension Age will not affect your Normal Pension Age in the LGPS.